ElifSinemAktas/apache_superset/README.md

   ├── docker-compose.yaml
   └── superset
       └── Dockerfile
+  ...
   ```
   - .env file (You can create secret key using "openssl rand -base64 42" in LinuxOS)
   ```
   export POSTGRES_PASSWORD="YOUR_PASSWORD"
   export SUPERSET_SECRET_KEY="YOUR_SECRET_KEY"
   ```
+  - Create python venv and install [requirements.txt](./requirements.txt) (3.8.10 is used for this example)

 #### Set-up Superset
 - Up the containers